 Your high school transcript is a record that includes the following information: personal data, school performance, minimum admission requirements, class rank and GPA.
 Your transcript will reflect the courses completed along with the credits and grades earned in high school.
+Only final grades are added to transcripts (quarter and semester grades are on report cards).
 All documents are to be requested through the web address https://wcpss.scriborder.com.
 Student information cannot be given out over the phone, you must request it online.

-All transcripts ordered by current students, through Sciborder, are free of charge and will be emailed to the student, organization or college.
+All transcripts ordered by current students through Sciborder are free of charge and will be emailed to the student, organization or college.